-Hornberger Fuller & Garza, Incorporated has one of the most experienced team of attorneys handling will contests, probate, trust, and estate litigation in the State of Texas.
+Hornberger Fuller Garza & Cohen, Incorporated has one of the most experienced team of attorneys handling will contests, probate, trust, and estate litigation in the State of Texas.
 These cases often arise where individuals die after signing wills or trust agreements at a time when their mental capacity may be compromised and the documents represent a significant change from prior estate planning.
 For example, a father with a second marriage might sign a will late in life that leaves his estate to his wife and cuts out his children from a prior marriage.
 Or, a mother may be coerced by one adult child to sign a will that leaves more of the estate to that child than the other children.
 In those types of cases, wills or trusts can be set aside if challenged and proven that the decedent lacked testamentary capacity or was unduly influenced when the documents were signed.

 Also, in some cases, one adult child may hold a power of attorney for an elderly parent and may be suspected of using that power of attorney to benefit himself.
 In those cases, self-dealing transactions completed by the agent under the power of attorney can be rescinded or the agent can be forced to pay damages back to the estate.

 Many assets today pass outside of probate under survivorship beneficiary designations, such as bank accounts or brokerage accounts holding stocks and bonds.
 This means that the owner of the account designates a beneficiary to receive the account upon the owner’s death and the account passes to the beneficiary without going through probate.
 In some instances, these beneficiary designations may be signed at a time when the account owner had diminished mental capacity or was unduly influenced by the beneficiary.
 In those cases, the beneficiary designations may be set aside if proven that the account owner lacked legal capacity or was unduly influenced to sign the agreement.